peterjurich/technicalwriting/notes/git and github for writers.md

 * `git add`: moves one or more files from unstaged to staged
 * `git commit`:commits any staged files
 * `git push`: uploads committed files to GH
+* `git mv`: combines renaming a file with `git add .`
+* `git log`: shows your commit history
+* `git log --oneline`:
+* `git checkout`: sets the HEAD label to the commit you're currently working on and sets the current version to an old commit.
+* `git checkout master`: set the current version to the most recent (on master branch)

+To delete a file, you can delete it in the folder itself, then commit that change by going into the Terminal and committing the change: So `git status`, `git add .`, `git commit -m`, and `git push origin`.

+Or you can type `rm (filename)`, or `rm exercise6.md`.

+# Going Back In Time
+Because so much docu is living and constantly updated, changes may be added that were previously deleted.
+This make version control very helpful by saving all previous versions of the file.

+## HEAD
+The commit you are currently working on, but can be moved to a different commit if you'd like.

+**IMPORTANT**: Do **NOT** move HEAD to a previous version and make changes to that version.
+It will screw up the entire timeline.
+Only return to a previous version if you want to extract old information and copy/paste it into the latest version.